mathieucarbou/YaSolR/docs/build.md

     - The ZCD circuit [is less accurate](https://github.com/fabianoriccardi/dimmable-light/wiki/About-dimmer-boards) and pulses can be harder to detect [on some boards](https://github.com/fabianoriccardi/dimmable-light/wiki/Notes-about-specific-architectures#interrupt-issue)
     - You need to go over some modifications to ([improve wiring / soldering and heat sink](https://sites.google.com/view/le-professolaire/routeur-professolaire))
     - You might need to replace the Triac or move it

+!!! warning
+    I do not recommend using RobotDyn dimmers.
+    They are cheap, dangerously wired, have a bad heat dissipation and their ZCD module is really bad.

 **Random Solid State Relays:**